Assistant Professor of Game & Interactive Media Design

 GAM-200: Game Design (Fall 2022-Present)

-Game Design explores the theory and practice of creating games, with an emphasis on physical prototyping and playtesting.
-Students learn fundamental principles of game design and experience the iterative design process firsthand through small, themed prototyping projects and in-class playtesting.
-Students also reflect in writing on their findings from playtesting and revision, compile a game journal on meaningful experiences in their own gaming, and analyze game systems through weekly discussions and assignments.
+Game Design explores the theory and practice of creating games, with an emphasis on prototyping and playtesting.
+Students learn the fundamentals of design and experience the iterative process firsthand through small, themed prototyping projects and in-class playtesting.
+Students reflect in writing on their findings from playtesting and revision, compile a journal of their own meaningful gaming experiences, and analyze games as rule-based systems through hands-on workshops, discussions, and assignments.

 GAM-310: Special Topics in Game Design – Historical Case Studies (Fall 2023)